dmlc/xgboost/guide/README.md

 * This script will restart the program when it exits with -2, so it can be used for [mock test](#link-against-mock-test-library)

 #### Running Rabit on Hadoop
-* You can use [../tracker/rabit_hadoop.py](../tracker/rabit_hadoop.py) to run rabit programs on hadoop
+* You can use [../tracker/rabit_yarn.py](../tracker/rabit_yarn.py) to run rabit programs as Yarn application
-* This will start n rabit programs as mappers of MapReduce
+* This will start rabit programs as yarn applications
-* Each program can read its portion of data from stdin
-* Yarn(Hadoop 2.0 or higher) is highly recommended, since Yarn allows specifying number of cpus and memory of each mapper:
   - This allows multi-threading programs in each node, which can be more efficient
   - An easy multi-threading solution could be to use OpenMP with rabit code
+* It is also possible to run rabit program via hadoop streaming, however, YARN is highly recommended.

 #### Running Rabit using MPI
 * You can submit rabit programs to an MPI cluster using [../tracker/rabit_mpi.py](../tracker/rabit_mpi.py).